ML-Memory-Profiling-Group/blog_v2/src/content/note/en/intro-to-llm/index.md

   GmpProfiler::getInstance()->popRange("MLP", GmpProfileType::CONCURRENT_KERNEL);
 ```

 GmpProfiler::getInstance()-\>pushRange/popRange is the API of our profiler that collects both traces and metrics and defines the range.
-GMP\_TIMED is simply a macro to use C++ chrono to get the wall clock time spent by the wrapped portion of the code and this is where the wall-clock time comes from.
+GMP\_TIMED is simply a macro to use C++ chrono to get the wall clock time spent by the wrapped portion of the code.

 We partitioned a transformer layer into performance-regions, as illustrated in the figure.
 Although our primary focus is on the two dominant, compute-heavy sections—Attention and MLP, we intentionally retained the non-compute intensive blocks.
 It would be interesting to understand how much they contribute to overall performance, but, as we will see, they offer interesting insights during profiling and performance analysis.